 Hi guys.
 How to identify a scam!

-Well a scam is somebody who’s taking advantage of our selves, who’s trying to take advantage promoting something that is different from what is shown.
+Well, a scam is somebody who’s taking advantage of ourselves, who’s trying to take advantage of promoting something that is different from what is shown.

 So let’s try to have a look in general at what might be an alert to pay attention to.